Anti-Money Laundering (AML) and Counter Terrorism Financing (CTF)

 What if I don't provide the required identification?

-What are the ID&V requirements for requesting a Transfer of Ownership?
+What are the Customer Due Diligence requirements for requesting a Transfer of Ownership?

-Where a product is transferred to a new investor, a Transfer Form will need to be accompanied by a Investor Identification Form above.
+Where a product is transferred to a new investor, a Transfer Form will need to be accompanied by the relevant Customer Identification Procedure Form above.

 No. Appointing a Verifying Officer is optional.
 For banking products appointing a Verifying Officer makes it easier to appoint and change signatories to a non-individual account.
 For wealth products however, appointing a Verifying Officer makes very little difference to the amount of information required to add or change a signatory.